uwfcamp/Project2/Project2/readme.txt

             the user to select one for download.
 If no file exists for that user hitting enter will returnt he user to the chat history submenu.
             0. Quit- returns the focus to the main menu.

+          6. Change the password- this function prompts the user for their current password for re-authentication, followed by the desired new password entered twice for validation.